B-UMMI/Chewie-NS/docs/user/tutorial.rst

 It is important to know the unique identifier that chewie-NS attributed to the schema you have uploaded (the lines with the schema and species identifiers are highlighted in the standard output).
-When the `LoadSchema` process finishes, the chewie-NS will insert the data that was sent into its database and unlock the schema to make it available for download.
+When the `LoadSchema` process finishes, chewie-NS will insert the data that was sent into its database and unlock the schema to make it available for download.
 You can find the schema you have uploaded listed in the ``Schemas Overview`` page for the species (`Schemas Overview page for *Streptococcus agalactiae* <https://tutorial.chewbbaca.online/species/1>`_).